Clemm History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Clemm has undergone many spelling variations, including Clements, Clement, Clemens, Climer and others.

 Early Notables of the Clemm family (pre 1700)

 Outstanding amongst the family at this time was Clement of Dunblane (d.
 1258), a Dominican friar, and close associate of King Alexander II of Scotland, who was made Bishop of Dunblane; and Gregory Clement (1594-1660), an English Member of Parliament (MP) and one of the regicides of King Charles I, he was hanged, drawn and quartered at Charing Cross on 17 October 1660.

 Margaret Clements or Clement (1508-1570), was a learned lady, whose maiden name was...

 Some of the Clemm family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Clemm family to the New World and Oceana
+Migration of the Clemm family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Clemm were among those contributors: Elizabeth Clements, who came to Jamestown, Virginia in 1611; August Clement, who immigrated to Massachusetts in 1635; Edey Clement, who settled in Virginia in 1635.